Azure/vm-scale-sets/preview/zones/readme.md

 Note: Availabliity Zones are initially available only in these regions: **West Europe** & **East US 2**

 ### Single zone
 A _zonal_ scale set is a scale set that is pinned to a single Availability Zone.
-The VMs are evenly distributed between the zones.
 Zonal scale sets are currently available in public preview.

 ![Zonal scale set diagram](./img/zonal_vmss.png)